How Much Cash Do You Actually Need to Close on a Florida Home?

 - Negotiate seller concessions: Ask the seller to credit $5,000–$10,000 toward your closing costs.
 In the current Central Florida market this is common and often easier to get than a price reduction.

 - Shop at least 3 lenders: Origination and underwriting fees vary widely.
-Getting multiple Loan Estimates (required by law within 3 business days of application) is the single best way to reduce lender costs.
+Getting multiple Loan Estimates is the single best way to reduce lender costs.

 - Use a VA or USDA loan if eligible: VA loans cap certain lender fees and eliminate PMI.
-USDA loans serve suburban areas of Polk and Lake Counties with low down payment requirements.
+USDA loans serve suburban areas of Polk and Lake Counties.

 - Consider a lender credit: Accept a slightly higher interest rate in exchange for the lender covering your closing costs.
-This makes sense if you plan to sell or refinance within 5 years.
+Makes sense if you plan to sell or refinance within 5 years.

-- Close at month-end: Closing on the 25th–31st minimizes prepaid interest to just a few days instead of most of the month.
+- Close at month-end: Closing on the 25th–31st minimizes prepaid interest to just a few days’ worth.

 Frequently Asked Questions